victormanuelgarciabatista-arch/U.T.2---Prototipo-1---Entrega-1---Proyecto-con-CSS--HTML-y-JavaScript/README.md

 ## 🙏 Acknowledgements

 Special thanks to:\
-- The chicharreros, for their support, energy, and creativity.\
+- The chicharreros, for this nights of help and support.\
 - Varyan, may he rest in peace, for the inspiration and shared adventures.
 FOR THE ALLIANCE!!\
-- My teacher Tiburcio, for send me 8 years old videos.
+- My teacher Tiburcio, for approve my work.\
 - The free resources used in the project (images, icons, fonts).\
-- My classmates for their feedback and support.
+- My classmates for their feedback and support.\
-- My new guild Sorry Lag for my next adventure.
+- My guild Sorry Lag for future movements.

 ## 👤 Author